Key takeaways from the Senate hearing on the East Palestine, Ohio train derailment - KESQ

 By Clare Foran, CNN

-A powerful Senate panel is holding a hearing Thursday on the East Palestine, Ohio, train derailment as lawmakers on both sides of the aisle call for answers and action in the wake of the disaster.
+A powerful Senate panel held a hearing Thursday on the East Palestine, Ohio, train derailment as lawmakers on both sides of the aisle call for answers and action in the wake of the disaster.

 The hearing is taking place after the derailment of a Norfolk Southern train on February 3 that released toxic chemicals into the air, water and soil of East Palestine.
 The Senate Environment and Public Works committee is hearing from witnesses, including Norfolk Southern CEO Alan Shaw.
 Here are key takeaways from the hearing: